zyedidia/perforator/README.md

 comprehensive as `perf` but it allows you to collect statistics for individual functions.

 Perforator only supports Linux AMD64.
-The target binary may be an ELF binary generated from any language, but should not be stripped.
+The target ELF binary may be generated from any language.
+For function lookup, make sure the binary is not stripped (it must contain a symbol table), and for additional information (source code regions, inlined function lookup), the binary must include DWARF information.
 Perforator supports position-independent binaries.

 # Installation